lujiefsi/lujiefsi.github.io/_pages/scholars_corner.md

 ### Reading Academic Papers
 - [You are How You Read (读论文的三个层次)](https://wsdou.github.io/advice/how%20to%20read-shum.pdf) by 沈向洋
 - [How to Read a Paper](http://svr-sk818-web.cl.cam.ac.uk/keshav/papers/07/paper-reading.pdf) by S. Keshav @ University of Waterloo
-- [How to read a paper](https://kdelab.ustc.edu.cn/~jpq/writing/How%20to%20read%20a%20paper.pdf) by S. Keshav @ University of Waterloo

 ### Presentation Skills
 - [How to Give a Technical Presentation](https://homes.cs.washington.edu/~mernst/advice/giving-talk.html) by Michael Ernst